corker/NOpenPage/README.md

 2. Configure NOpenPage
 --
 Here is a code from a sample project that can be found in this repository.
-The code shows how to configure NOpenPage with [SpecFlow](http://www.specflow.org/) - BDD framework that implements Gherkins language for .NET environment.
+The code shows how to configure NOpenPage with [SpecFlow](http://www.specflow.org/) - BDD framework that implements Gherkin language for .NET environment.
 ```
 namespace NOpenPage.Examples.SpecFlow.Steps
 {